Gas-to-gas heat exchanger

 • Maximum allowable pressure drops

-• Expansion and mechanical stress conditions
+• Thermal expansion and mechanical stress conditions

 • Sealing requirements between streams